The SDSAI Iterator Expression Language

 This returns the logical

-.
+andof the arguments.
+An argument is considered false if it is literally aFalseobject ornull.
 It is true otherwise.
-If no arguments are given, this defaults to false. [not <arg>]
+If no arguments are given, this defaults to false. [not <arg>]-

 Invert and return the logical inversion of the last argument.

-.
-If more than 1 argument is given the inversion of the last one is returned. [eq <args>…]
+[not a_string]evaluates tofalse.
+If more than 1 argument is given the inversion of the last one is returned. [eq <args>…]-

 Return true if all arguments are Comparables and equal to each other.